-BChinMed - Deep blue with red silk edge lining, 3.5 cm wide.
-MBBS - Deep blue with red silk edge lining, 3.5 cm wide.
-BNurs - Deep blue with red silk edge lining, 3.5 cm wide.
-BPharm(ChinMed) - Deep blue with red silk edge lining, 3.5 cm wide.
-BSc(ApplMedSc) - Deep blue with red silk edge lining, 3.5 cm wide.
-BSc(BioInf) - Deep blue with red silk edge lining, 3.5 cm wide.
-BSc(BiomedSc) - Deep blue with red silk edge lining, 3.5 cm wide.
-BTCM - Deep blue with red silk edge lining, 3.5 cm wide.
-MChinMed(Acup&Mox) - Deep blue with red silk lining throughout, the lining being turned over to the depth of 1 cm.
-MMedSc - Deep blue with red silk lining throughout, the lining being turned over to the depth of 1 cm.
-MN - Deep blue with red silk lining throughout, the lining being turned over to the depth of 1 cm.
-MNurs - Deep blue with red silk lining throughout, the lining being turned over to the depth of 1 cm.
-MPH - Deep blue with red silk lining throughout, the lining being turned over to the depth of 1 cm.
-MRes(Med) - Deep blue with red silk lining throughout, the lining being turned over to the depth of 1 cm.
-MTCM - Deep blue with red silk lining throughout, the lining being turned over to the depth of 1 cm.
-MD and MS (undress) - Black silk with purple silk lining throughout.
-MD (full dress) - Scarlet panama with red silk lining throughout.
-MS (full dress) - Purple panama with lavender silk lining throughout.
+Faculty of Engineering BEng - Deep blue with yellow silk edge lining, 3.5 cm wide.
+BSc(CompSc) - Deep blue with yellow silk edge lining, 3.5 cm wide.
+BSc(CSIS) - Deep blue with yellow silk edge lining, 3.5 cm wide.
+MSc(CompSc) - Deep blue with yellow silk lining throughout, the lining being turned over to the depth of 1 cm.
+MSc(ECom&IComp) - Deep blue with vellow silk lining throughout, the lining being turned over to the depth of 1 cm.
+MSc(E-Commerce & - Deep blue with yellow silk lining throughout, the Internet Technology) lining being turned over to the depth of 1 cm. - Deep blue with yellow silk lining throughout, the MSc(Eng) lining being turned over to the depth of 1 cm.

+Faculty of Law LLB - Deep blue with old gold silk edge lining, 3.5 cm wide.
+MCL - Deep blue with old gold silk lining throughout, the lining being turned over to the depth of 1 cm.
+LLM - Deep blue with old gold silk lining throughout, the lining being turned over to the depth of 1 cm.
+LLM(ChineseLaw) - Deep blue with old gold silk lining throughout, the lining being turned over to the depth of 1 cm.
+LLM(CFL) - Deep blue with old gold silk lining throughout, the lining being turned over to the depth of 1 cm.
+LLM(HR) - Deep blue with old gold silk lining throughout, the lining being turned over to the depth of 1 cm.
+LLM(IT&IPL) - Deep blue with old gold silk lining throughout, the lining being turned over to the depth of 1 cm.
+LLM(ITL) - Deep blue with old gold silk lining throughout, the lining being turned over to the depth of 1 cm.
+LLMPRCCommL - Deep blue with old gold silk lining throughout, the lining being turned over to the depth of 1 cm.
+LLD (undress) - Deep blue with old gold silk lining throughout, the lining being turned over to the depth of 1 cm.
+LLD (full dress) - Scarlet panama with old gold silk lining throughout.
+SID - Maroon panama with deep blue silk lining throughout.